Meesayen/gladius-forge/README.md

-es6-gulp-boilerplate
+gladius-forge
 =================

-Prebuilt Gulp environment for ES6+ web app boilerplates.
+Prebuilt Gulp environment for cutting edge web app boilerplates.

+Why Gladius?
+Because I wanted to emphasize the "bleeding edge" aspect of this tool, and what's better than a sword name to describe cutting edges?
+Plus I'm roman, hence "Gladius" (and also because Katana was already taken :P)

 It comes with an ES6+ (ES7 async/await are there) to ES3-ish (as IE8 compatible
 as possible, but you may have to import polyfills, shims and shams accordingly)